-WTS enables gene fusion detection, RNA splice variant detection, and gene expression analysis all from one streamlined test.
+WTS enables gene fusion detection and RNA splice variant detection all from one streamlined test.
 The test identifies fusions independent of the breakpoints in DNA and has the ability to detect rare, or novel, fusion events better than targeted RNA sequencing or DNA-based methods.
-By providing broad exon coverage and capturing essentially all possible fusion partners, whole transcriptome sequencing can reliably detect different types of expressed gene fusions, while reducing false positives caused by non-expressed rearrangements.
+By providing broad exon coverage and capturing essentially all possible fusion partners, whole transcriptome sequencing can reliably detect different types of gene fusions, while reducing false positives caused by non-expressed rearrangements.

 ---|---|